Jennifer Kent: The Babadook (2014)

-Kent's first feature-length film The Babadook", is a supernatural horror film, written and directed by Jennifer Kent.
-It displays how grief can engulf someone's life completely.
-The mother, played by Essie Davis, struggles throughout the film with grief, anxiety, and how incredibly hard motherhood can be.
-Her son, Sam, played by Noah Wiseman has behavioral issues which seem to stem from the single-mother household.
-One day, the unsuspecting family receives a scary children's book about a supernatural being called "The Babadook".
-After, receiving the book the family goes through many horrifying encounters until it reaches a boiling point.

-On Rotten Tomatoes, the film received an approved rating of 98% with its 242 reviews.
+Her first feature-length film, The Babadook, is a supernatural horror film written and directed by Kent.
 In late 2014, Kent announced that, due to popular demand, a limited edition of the Mister Babadook pop-up book featured in her film The Babadook would be published in 2015.
 Kent wrote the book in collaboration with illustrator Alex Juhasz, who had created the prop book used in the film.
 The book sold out its run of 6,200 copies.

 The Nightingale (2018)

 Her second film, The Nightingale, deals with murder and revenge in 1825 Tasmania.
 On Rotten Tomatoes, the film garnered an approval rating of 86%, based on 234 reviews.

 Future projects

-When asked whether she would be doing a sequel to The Babadook, Kent said that she "will never allow any sequel to be made, because it's not that kind of film.
-I don't care how much I'm offered, it's just not going to happen."
+When asked whether she would be doing a sequel to The Babadook, Kent said that she "will never allow any sequel to be made, because it's not that kind of film."

-Kent has at least two feature films currently in various states of development.
 One of her scripts, Grace, won the Prix Du Scenario for unproduced scripts at the Cinéma des Antipodes festival at Saint Tropez, which presents films from Australia and New Zealand, but Kent said in October 2014, "The story of Grace was very much what I ended up making with The Babadook."
-Kent said a project, a "surreal drama" about death and letting go set in Australia, has some funding for development.
 She told The Guardian in May 2014 that HBO was courting her for a TV series.